karlospn/mytechramblings-site-source-code/content/posts/building-qa-app-with-aws-bedrock-kendra-s3-and-streamlit.md

 ### **4.4.
 Create a LangChain RetrievalQA chain**

-- In section 4.2, we have defined a way to retrieve the documents from our knowledge database using the  ``AmazonKendraRetriever`` implementation
+- In section 4.2, we declared a way to retrieve the documents from our knowledge database using the  ``AmazonKendraRetriever`` implementation.
-- In section 4.3, we have defined a way to interact with a Bedrock LLM.
+- In section 4.3, we declared a way to interact with a Bedrock LLM using the ``Bedrock`` class.

 Now, what we need to do to build a RAG workflow?
+Just a LangChain "chain".

 The ``RetrievalQA`` chain is the key component for building the RAG pattern.
-This LangChain chain wires everything  for you:
+This LangChain chain handles everything for you under the hood:
-- Uses the ``AmazonKendraRetriever`` implemetation to retrieve the most relevant docs from Kendra
+- Uses the ``AmazonKendraRetriever`` implementation to retrieve the most relevant docs from Kendra
 - Creates the prompt and attaches the data obtain from Kendra.
 - Sends the prompt to one of AWS Bedrock LLMs and get the answer that comes back.